 It is that time of year again!
 California’s official state marine mammal, the California Gray whale, is starting its way down South!
 Generally speaking, this is the best time for San Diego whale watching.

 San Diego Whale Watching

-Whales pass through San Diego year-round but prefer to stay more than five miles offshore.
+Whales pass through San Diego year-round but usually prefer to stay more than five miles offshore.
 On the other hand, Gray whales tend to keep close to the shore when traveling South; as a result, this is a great time to see them from onshore.